Grenade (song): Europe and Oceania

 In Australia it debuted at number 48 in the ARIA Singles Chart and five weeks later reached number one, taking "The Time (Dirty Bit)" by The Black Eyed Peas from the top spot.
 On its second run in Australia it dethroned "Who's That Girl" by Guy Sebastian featuring Eve, thus being replaced by the same a week later.
 After its success in the country, Australian Recording Industry Association (ARIA) certified it seven times platinum.
 In the first week in the UK, the song topped the chart becoming Mars's third number one with a total of 159 000 copies sold, blocking Lady Gaga's "Born This Way".
 Thus, Mars achieved the best opening week of January on the list since 1996 when "Spaceman" by Babylon Zoo debuted with 383,000 units.
-The recording has been certified three times platinum by the British Phonographic Industry (BPI).
+The recording has been certified four times platinum by the British Phonographic Industry (BPI).
 According to the Official Charts Company, the single has reached a total of 1,53 million chart sales, including 64 million streams, as of January 2021.
 In Austria, the song reached the second position and remained there for three non-consecutive weeks.
 The song was, eventually, certified Platinum by IFPI Austria.
 In Germany the song debuted at 8, and three weeks later reached the top spot, where it stayed for six non-consecutive weeks.
 Then, Bundesverband Musikindustrie (BVMI) gave Mars three gold records for the sale of 450 000 downloads.

 In New Zealand, the song spent twenty-nine weeks on the chart and it was number one for three consecutive dates, after taking "The Time (Dirty Bit)" by The Black Eyed Peas from the top spot.
-Grenade sold 30 000 copies, earning a double platinum certification by the Recorded Music NZ (RMNZ).
-Other countries where the song rose to the top include Norway and Denmark, after taking the top spot from Fallulah's single "Out of It".
-As of February 4, the song spent 4 weeks on the top of the Irish Singles Chart, on its first week it has replaced Matt Cardle's "When We Collide".
+Grenade sold 150 000 copies and was certified five times platinum by the Recorded Music NZ (RMNZ).
+Other countries where the song rose to the top include Norway and Denmark.
+As of February 4, the song spent four weeks on the top of the Irish Singles Chart, on its first week it has replaced Matt Cardle's "When We Collide".
 On the Swedish music chart, "Grenade" dethroned "Born This Way" by Lady Gaga (on its second run at number one).
 On the Swiss Singles Chart it replaced the duet between Diddy-Dirty Money and Skylar Grey's "Coming Home".
 It was certified three times platinum by the IFPI Switzerland.
 In the two regions of Belgium the song reached the top ten and received a gold certification in the Ultratop 50 Flanders.
 In Slovakia and Finland the song peaked at number 3, while on the Dutch Top 40 the song peaked at number 2.
-Nevertheless, the success of "Grenade" was lower in other countries; it just spent two weeks on the Japan Hot 100 chart and reached the peak position of 36.
-Despite its low reception in Spanish territory, it only peaked at number 21, the song was the ninth most played song in the Spotify streaming service in 2011.
+Nevertheless, the success of "Grenade" was lower in other countries; it just spent two weeks on the Japan Hot 100 chart and it peaked at number 36.
+Despite its low reception in Spain, peaked at number 21, the song was the ninth most played song in the Spotify streaming service in 2011.